 In the summer of 2019, many things happened in the Chinese eCommerce world, including Pinduoduo beating JD.com as the second-largest e-commerce platform behind Tmall.
-For years, Pinduoduo has been focusing on smaller Chinese cities by offering the best deal and the possibility for users to work and in hand to get items at a bulk price.
+For years, Pinduoduo has been focusing on smaller Chinese cities by offering the best deal and the possibility for users to work in hand to get items at a bulk price.

 2019 was the time for Pinduoduo to walk in Taobao’s footsteps and show what it was capable of.
 Not only does the app work directly with suppliers reducing the cost of sold items but it has focused on affiliation working hand in hand with Wechat.

 Pinduoduo buyers can get discounts, gifts, and even free items by promoting, sharing links, and pushing people to register on Pinduoduo.
-This affiliation program worked so well that Taobao’s later launched its own affiliation program know as taoxiaopu.
+This affiliation program worked so well that Taobao’s later launched its own affiliation program known as Taoxiaopu.

 - No registration requirements